thekakkun/Online-Coursework/README.md

 ### [2.
 Trivia App](https://github.com/thekakkun/app)
-Learn to design,implement, and test an API by creating a trivia app.
+Learn to design, implement, and test an API by creating a trivia app.